thamain1/IntelliOptics-Edge/deploy/helm/groundlight-edge-endpoint/README.md

-# Install Groundlight Edge Endpoint in your Cluster
+# Install IntelliOptics Edge Endpoint in your Cluster

-This Helm chart deploys Groundlight Edge Endpoint on a Kubernetes cluster using the Helm package manager.
+This Helm chart deploys IntelliOptics Edge Endpoint on a Kubernetes cluster using the Helm package manager.

-For details on the Groundlight Edge Endpoint, please visit the [GitHub project page](https://github.com/groundlight/edge-endpoint).
+For details on the IntelliOptics Edge Endpoint, please visit the [GitHub project page](https://github.com/IntelliOptics/edge-endpoint).